nfrid/undefined-commit-style/README.md

 ### What

-A very short message of what is actually commiting.
+A very short message of what is actually being commited.

-It is more like keywords or tags than actual message.
-Main goal of its existence is to provide a minimal ability to tell what's this commit about.
-So it'll not clog your mind.
+It is more like keywords or tags than an actual message.
+Main goal of its existence is to provide a minimal ability to tell what this commit is about, so it doesn't clog your mind.
 Only important, keywords-like information.

 ### Short description

 Well, it is that one REAL commit message where you actually describe what happened.

 It should not be more than one sentence.
 No details, no specifics.
-Maybe a little jokes. :)

 ### Detailed description

 That is where you write your novel.
-All the shit you wanna say.
+All the stuff you wanna say.
 No restrictions.
 Pure freedom.

-Joking aside.
-It should be clear and detailed message only with things that matters.
+Jokes aside.
+It should be clear and detailed message only with things that matter.
 Even I wouldn't joking in this part.
-Well, maybe just a bit.
+Well, maybe just a little.

 ### Warnings

 !WARNING!
-That shit will blow up if you will try and build it to prod!!!
+That stuff will blow up if you will try and build it to prod!!!

-When there are some breaking changes it makes sense to make a note to others, isn't it?
+When there are some breaking changes it makes sense to make a note to others, doesn't it?
 This section is needed exactly for that!

 !BREAKING CHANGES! or !READMEFIRST!, you can make it to any warning you want.
 Surely, you should use them only if you have something to tell to other devs.

 ## License

 Well.
-It kinda have a GNU license.
+It kinda has an MIT license.

 BUT.
 I ain't actually a mad man.
 It's just a text.
 A format.
 A convention.
 You can do whatever you want, even tell that you're the author.
-Nobody really cares.
-Nobody gives a shit about an obvious variant of a text we write as commit messages.
-Really, why should we?
+Nobody really cares about an obvious variant of a text we write as commit messages.

-If so, why tf I don't just delete the license you ask?
-Well, cuz it looks cool.
-That's it.
+I would be glad if someone makes it popular, even if my name would be lost in history.

 Have a nice day. 👽